abiiranathan/lexicon/README.md

 # Lexicon

 A high-performance full-text search service for PDF documents with web-based UI.
-Built with C, PostgreSQL full-text search, and an in-memory LRU cache for fast response times.
+Built with C, PostgreSQL full-text search and AI integration, and an in-memory LRU cache for fast response times.

 ## Features